raul23/Darth-Vader-RPi/README.rst

 If you don't have access to a Raspberry Pi and want to try out the script ``start_dv``, you can use the `-s` flag which will simulate an RPi on your computer.
-It will make use of the library ``SimulRPi`` to simulate LEDs and push buttons by blinking red circles on the terminal and monitoring pressed keyboard keys::
+It will make use of the library ``SimulRPi`` to simulate LEDs and push buttons by blinking red circles in the terminal and monitoring pressed keyboard keys::

    $ start_dv -s